sxiii/bank-of-ideas/software/fight-fake-science.md

 ## Brief description
 Web-based tool that allows you to fight fake science in effective manner (by betting & voting).

-Important here is that only one side is required to initiate the "deal" or "define a problem".
-To do it, he/she needs to freeze his/her money in an ESCROW.
-Another side will see this frozen money when checking out the web page of the "problem" or "deal".

-This way we can see if:
-* both sides of the problem TAKE IT SERIOUSLY (hense the money)
-* even more important they TAKE IT SCIENTIFICALLY (done good research on topic or being a specialist in the field)
-* both sides will also need to invest time amongst money to register, verify and send money to platform (that's measure for additional "seriocity")

-As they vote with their own MONEY and REPUTATION.
+In another terms, we help populating the SCIENTIFIC approach while they also earn money.

-Important: this is not a betting project, but it's a SCIENTIFIC AMPLIFICATION project.
+Important: this is not a betting project idea, but it's a SCIENTIFIC AMPLIFICATION project.

 ### Preface and problem description
 Have you ever encountered a friends, that tells you some conspirological theories?